Testato/TeraTerm/teraterm/trunk/release/LogMeTT_README.txt

                  =============================
                  (in reverse chronological order)

+2006-07-24 (Ver 2.8 Release 5)
+New features added:
+- None.

+Bugs fixed:
+- Fixed (finally) sporadic application error that was happening while closing Configuration Utility.
+The error was triggered by the conflict of 2 freeware Delphi components (SynEdit and XPMenu) that are used in LogMeTTc.

 2006-07-03 (Ver 2.8 Release 4)
 New features added:
 - Added progress bar to LogMeTT Configuration Utility splash screen.